abnerLing/dysarthria-voice-clone/README.md

   - The following work was part of a small project for a Phonetics course focusing on prosody.
     - "Influence of prosody on dysarthric speech comprehensibility" (2019).
   - Purpose of study was to see whether modifying the pitch and duration of dysarthric speech into healthy speech would lead to better comprehension from native speakers.
+  - The original praat script was used for cloning the prosody of non-native speech into native speech [2].

 #### Why prosody?
 - Several studies have shown that the prosodic qualities of dysarthric speech differs from healthy speech.
 - For example:
-  - Flattened F0 leading to monotonic speech [2]
+  - Flattened F0 leading to monotonic speech [3]
-  - Overall higher F0 for severe dysarthria [3]
+  - Overall higher F0 for severe dysarthria [4]
-- This also appears to be language independent since similar results have been shown with Korean speakers [4-6].
+- This also appears to be language independent since similar results have been shown with Korean speakers [5-7].
-- Lastly, despite the impaired and flattened F0 of dysarhtric speech, native listeners still have higher intelligibilty rating compared to modifying the signal to have a completely flat F0 [7,8].
+- Lastly, despite the impaired and flattened F0 of dysarhtric speech, native listeners still have higher intelligibilty rating compared to modifying the signal to have a completely flat F0 [8,9].

 #### PSOLA algorithm
 - Pitch Synchronous Overlap and Add